Ways to Love, Jean Rhys, Ford Madox Ford, Stella Bowen

 The ditches smelt of dead ferns and long-dried mud, the grasses of the field were blistered and brown.
 The village seemed asleep.
 No one stirred among the far scattered cottages on the hillside, strange uneven cottages, huddled together for fear of loneliness, with white walls and no windows, and small gardens massed with orange flowers.

 Not yet confident enough to attempt a novel, Daphne was working hard towards a collection of short stories.
 She felt irritated when her mother and sisters persuaded her to accompany them for a visit to Cornwall.
 They were on a mission to buy a holiday house, and grudgingly she agreed to go along for the sea air.
-It was a trip that was to change her life.
+It was a trip that was to change her life, and you can read the next part of her story here.

 This is the tune Daphne danced to at the Links Hotel at Thurlestone with her dashing cousin Geoffrey when she was fourteen.
 It was one of the first pieces of music to usher in the Jazz Age and over two million copies sold.
 ‘Whispering’ spent 11 weeks at no. 1 on the US charts and was the first hit for Whiteman, who became known as the ‘King of Jazz’.